How to Prevent Silverfish in Closets in Altamonte Springs

 What attracts silverfish to closets?

-Silverfish are attracted to dark, damp spaces, such as paper, cardboard, clothing, and other food sources.
+Silverfish are attracted to dark, damp spaces, such as paper, cardboard, clothing, and other starchy food sources.
 Closets with poor airflow and extra moisture are more likely to attract them.

 How do you get rid of silverfish in closets?